timeglass/glass/docs/config.md

 The template is parsed using the standard Go [text/templating](http://golang.org/pkg/text/template/), but you probably only need to know that `{{.}}` is replaced by a human readable representation of the measured time, e.g: `1h5m2s`

 ## Automatically Push Time data
 __key__: `auto_push`
+__requirements__: git v1.8.2.1 or higher

 Timeglass uses [git-notes](http://git-scm.com/docs/git-notes) for storing commit times, since git-notes uses a seperate branch for such data it needs to be explicitely pushed or else data is merely stored local and lost whenever the clone is removed.
 To prevent this, Timeglass installes a pre-push hook that automatically pushes time data to the same remote as the push itself.
-If you rather want full control over when to push time data using the `glass push` command, you can disable the automatic behaviour with this options: `"auto_push": false`
+If you rather want full control over when to push time data using the `glass push` command, you can disable the automatic behaviour with this options: `"auto_push": false`.
+The pre-push hook was introduced in git v1.8.2, if you're running an older version the hook is simply not run and this option does nothing.